Sierra Reverse Osmosis

 Contaminants Reduces /Rejects Contaminants Reduces /Rejects Sodium Yes Chromium-6 Yes Calcium Yes Chromium-3 Yes Magnesium Yes Sodium Yes Potassium Yes Lead Yes Iron 2 Yes Chloride Yes Manganese 2 Yes Bicarbonate Yes Aluminum Yes Nitrate3 Yes Copper Yes Fluoride Yes Nickel Yes Phosphate Yes Zinc Yes Chromate Yes Strontium Yes Cyanide Yes Cadmium Yes Sulfate Yes Silver Yes Arsenic + 3 Yes Mercury Yes Arsenic + 5 Yes Barium Yes Selenium Yes Radioactivity Yes Asbestos Yes Bacteria Yes Sediment Yes Protozoa Yes Turbidity Yes Ameobic Yes Giardia Yes Cysts Yes Organic Contaminants Organic molecules with a molecular weight < 300 Yes Organic molecules with a molecular weight < 3005 Yes

-Alkaline RemineralizerRemineralize your water with our ceramic alkaline filter.
-A proprietary blend of calcite, magnesium, and tourmaline provides increased pH, a decreased ORP, and essential minerals of calcium and magnesium added to your water.
+Alkaline RemineralizerDo you want more minerals?
+Upgrade your Matrix reverse osmosis with our ceramic alkaline filter.
+A proprietary blend of calcite, magnesium, and tourmaline provides increased pH, a decreased ORP, with essential minerals of calcium and magnesium added to your water.

-Leak DetectorThis is a great addon that offers an extra sense of security that not only detects leaks and alerts you but also shuts the drinking system off.
+Leak DetectorThis upgrade offers an extra sense of security that not only detects leaks and alerts you but also automatically shuts the drinking system off.

 What is Reverse Osmosis or RO?